XIMDEX/xcms/INSTALLATION.md

 6. That's all folks.
 Enjoy Ximdex!
 Contact us at help@ximdex.org if you need further assistance or want to make any comment or suggestion.

 ## E) Manual Installation Steps
 If you prefer to control all the steps, please check the manual installation guide at install/XIMDEX_manual_installation_guidelines.md.

+And thank you for installing Ximdex CMS.
+Please, contact us at help@ximdex.org if you need further assistance.